-Becoming a Lady at The Federation of Vintage Fashion's Fashion Expo
+How I Became a Lady at the Vintage Fashion Expo

 Travelling Back In Time

-It all started about five years ago.
-I was sitting in the audience at the Vintage Expo and a tall model, with long dark hair, walked by in a beautiful dress with a large black and white cat draped across her shoulders.
-She'd hold him out so that his body was one elongated shape then settle him back behind her neck like a 1940s fox stone martin.
-When I saw that I knew one day I'd have the courage to ask how I could model in the shows too.
-Finally I decided to contact John Maxwell, one of FVF's producers and my old editor for their "Vintage" newsletter.
-He told me to call Deborah Rush, the show coordinator, and ask her if she needed any more models.
+One day, while sitting in the audience at the Vintage Expo, I saw a tall Caucasian model with long dark hair, walk down the aisle with a large black and white cat draped across her shoulders.
+She'd hold him out so that his body was one elongated shape, then settle him back down behind her neck like a 1940's fox stone martin.
+When I saw that performance, I knew one day I'd have the courage to ask If I could model too.
+Finally, I decided to contact John Maxwell, one of FVF's producers and my old editor for their Vintage! newsletter.
+He told me to call Deborah Rush, the show coordinator, and ask if she needed any more models.